drocheam/optrace/docs/source/details/matrix_analysis.rst

 **Magnifications**

-With a given object and image position, the combined ABCD matrix as defined in :math:numref:`TMA_image_distance_mat` can be computed.
-In this matrix, element :math:`A` corresponds to the magnification factor :math:`m`, given that :math:`B=0` applies for this configuration.
+With a given object and image position, the combined ABCD matrix, as defined in :math:numref:`TMA_image_distance_mat`, can be computed.
+Element :math:`A` of the matrix corresponds to the magnification factor :math:`m`, as :math:`B=0` applies for this matrix.

 For a thin, ideal lens, the magnification factor :math:`m` is equivalent to :math:`b/g`.